 UCR is a Happening Place in the IE

-GattaCo, Inc., SiLi-ion, FarmSense, Inc., and Pharm Robotics qualified as four finalist teams in this year’s Riverside Angel Summit competing for a prize money of $100K.
-UCR media team shared that the “the program officially kicked off on Sept.
-6 and culminates on Dec.
+GattaCo, Inc., SiLi-ion, FarmSense, Inc., and Pharm Robotics qualified as four finalist teams in this year’s Riverside Angel Summit, competing for prize money of $100K.
+UCR media team shared that “the program officially kicked off on Sept.
+6 and culminated on Dec.
 22, when investors will select at least one winning team to receive their investment“.
-It was in August this year that we shared the news of Riverside Angel Summit 2021 and the chance for startups to win a $100k seed investment.
+In August this year, we shared the news of Riverside Angel Summit 2021 and the chance for startups to win a $100k seed investment.
 We wrote about the fund also.

-Pests cause a 20-40% loss of agricultural production worldwide, according to Food and Agriculture Organization of the United Nations (FAO).
+Pests cause a 20-40% loss of agricultural production worldwide, according to the Food and Agriculture Organization of the United Nations (FAO).
 The organization estimates that “plant diseases cost the global economy around $220 billion, and invasive insects around US$70 billion“.
-Riverside, California-based Agtech startup FarmSense, founded in 2016, is tackling this problem of crop pest monitoring through its FlightSensor that uses novel optical sensor technology to automate the process of real-time insect classification and counting.
+Riverside, California-based Agtech startup FarmSense, founded in 2016, is tackling this problem of crop pest monitoring through its FlightSensor, which uses novel optical sensor technology to automate the process of real-time insect classification and counting.

 You’d hardly come across news regarding emergency funds being released for tackling a disease that impacts plants.
-However, this is exactly what happened when University of Florida, and the U.S. Department of Agriculture’s Agricultural Research Service provided $1.5 Million in an emergency funding to UCR scientists to tackle Citrus Greening Disease — also known as Huanglongbing, or HLB.
-The diseases has threatened Florida’s citrus produce, the state that grows 80% of America’s fresh citrus.
+However, this is exactly what happened when the University of Florida and the U.S. Department of Agriculture’s Agricultural Research Service provided $1.5 Million in emergency funding to UCR scientists to tackle Citrus Greening Disease — also known as Huanglongbing, or HLB.
+The disease has threatened Florida’s citrus produce, the state that grows 80% of America’s fresh citrus.